EvgenyUgolkov/8x_Super-Resolution/README.md

 IMPORTANT!

-Credits for developing the algorithm and providing the code goes to the Amir Dahari, Steve Kench, Isaac Squires, and Samuel J. Cooper from the Dyson School of Design Engineering, Imperial College London, London SW7 2DB, UK, E-mail: a.dahari@imperial.ac.uk; samuel.cooper@imperial.ac.uk
+Credits for developing the algorithm and providing the code goes to the Amir Dahari, Steve Kench, Isaac Squires, and Samuel J. Cooper from the Dyson School of Design Engineering, Imperial College London, London SW7 2DB, UK, E-mail: a.dahari@imperial.ac.uk; samuel.cooper@imperial.ac.uk n\
 Their main repository can be found in https://github.com/tldr-group/SuperRes at https://github.com/tldr-group/SuperRes

 Our modifications to the code include: